TobseTobse/php-security-iptables/README.md

 `nano /usr/share/sesame/ports`

-...and **edit the configuration part in /usr/share/sesame/autoclose.php** so that you are informed about potential system failures.
+If you want to get informed about potential system failures, edit config.php and follow the instructions there.

+`nano /usr/share/sesame/config.php`

 Check again if everything from above has been done correctly.
 If everything is OK edit the root crontab...